scpatricio/scpatricio.github.io/_posts/2020-07-21-convergence-in-probability.md

 This law is widely used, and very simple to understand.
 But why this convergence is happening is perhaps not so obvious.
 To understand it is necessary to know a little about two types of stochastic convergences: convergence in probability and convergence in law, but in this post I will restrict myself only to convergence in probability.

-So in this post, I'm going to explain what convergence in probability is and how it works, in the simplest possible way.
+In this post, I'm going to explain what convergence in probability is and how it works, in the simplest possible way.
 So here we go:

 If you already had a calculus course, you have certainly heard about the limit of a sequence of real numbers ($$ a_n $$), for example, if $$a_n = 1/n $$, so the sequence $$ a_n \rightarrow 0$$, because